Modelling and control of Mendelian and maternal inheritance for biological control of dengue vectors

-When \eqref{eq68} or \eqref{eq68bis} applies, then in view of \eqref{eq1118} one has $\frac{1}{|A^W|}\frac{d|A^W|}{dt} = \max\left\{ \frac{1}{|A^U|}\frac{d|A^U|}{dt} +\varepsilon, \tm^W(t) - \tmu^W(t) \right\}$.
-Therefore the mean growth rate of the {\em Wolbachia} infected is kept unchanged when larger than the mean growth rate of the uninfected plus $\varepsilon$, and changed to this value otherwise.
-In any case, the feedback law ensures that {\em the mean growth rate of the infected mosquitoes is always strictly larger than the mean growth rate of the non-infected.} This is precisely the principle of the proposed stabilization method.
+When \eqref{eq68} or \eqref{eq68bis} applies, then \eqref{eq1118} yields $\frac{1}{|A^W|}\frac{d|A^W|}{dt}=$ $\max\left\{ \frac{1}{|A^U|}\frac{d|A^U|}{dt} +\varepsilon, \tm^W(t) - \tmu^W(t) \right\}$.
+The mean growth rate of {\em Wolbachia} infected is thus kept unchanged when larger than the mean growth rate of uninfected plus $\varepsilon$; and changed to this value otherwise.
+The feedback law thus ensures that {\em the mean growth rate of infected mosquitoes is always larger than the mean growth rate of uninfected.} This is the principle of the proposed stabilization method.

 {\em Hint of the proofs:} The proof of Theorems \ref{th20} and \ref{th20bis} are similar, and based on the following successive steps.
-One first prove that the proposed (linear in the state) control law yields (uniformly ultimately) bounded trajectories.
-By using Proposition \ref{th11}, this allows to show that the non-infected population vanishes asymptotically, as well as the ratio between the resistant non-infected population and the resistant infected population.
-Using the inequalities assumed in the statements, this implies that the control feedback term, given by \eqref{eq68} or \eqref{eq68bis} is zero from a certain time and beyond.
+First prove that the proposed (linear in state) control yields (uniformly ultimately) bounded trajectories.
+Using Proposition \ref{th11}, this shows that the uninfected population vanishes asymptotically, as well as the ratio between resistant uninfected and resistant infected population.
+Using the inequalities assumed in the statements, this implies that the control feedback term in \eqref{eq68} or \eqref{eq68bis} is zero from a certain time and beyond.
 The system then behaves asymptotically as a mixing of {\em infected only} mosquitoes of different genotypes, and by virtue of Proposition \ref{th14} converges towards the equilibrium with the best fitness, {\em i.e.}\ the resistant monomorphic equilibrium. \hfil\hfil $\square$